abarto/lets_talk_about_software_licenses/lets_talk_about_software_licenses.md

 ---

+## Liability in Free or Open Source Licenses

+* Free or Open Source software is usually distributed "AS-IS".
+* Some licenses include protection against litigation.

+---

 ## Permissive licenses

 * They impose a minimal set of requirements on how the software can be redistributed or used.